Ravenbrook/mps/manual/source/pool/mv.rst

 MV (Manual Variable)
 ====================

-.. deprecated:: starting with version 1.111.

-    :ref:`pool-mvff` or :ref:`pool-mvt` should be used instead.

 **MV** is a general-purpose :term:`manually managed <manual memory management>` :term:`pool class` that manages :term:`blocks` of variable size.